 |NAIC Complaint Index||3.88|

-However, Chubb was designed for the high-net-worth in mind and typically insure homes over a million and higher.
+However, CHUBB was designed for the high-net-worth in mind and typically insures homes over a million and higher.

 Extended Replacement Cost